mpereiramoretti/lichess-games-prediction/README.md

 # ♟️ The project

 Consists in the implementation of a ML model that's able to predict the result of a chess match given its parameters.
-It' based on a dataset published on Kaggle (https://www.kaggle.com/datasnaek/chess), which has a compilation of matches played on lichess.org from 2013 to 2017.
+It's based on a dataset published on Kaggle (https://www.kaggle.com/datasnaek/chess), which has a compilation of matches played on lichess.org from 2013 to 2017.

 # ♟️ The models